-NOTE 5: ANNUAL OTHER POST-EMPLOYMENT BENEFIT COST AND NET OPEB OBLIGATIONS
+NOTE 7: ANNUAL OTHER POST-EMPLOYMENT BENEFIT COST AND NET OPEB OBLIGATIONS

 The state, through the Health Care Authority (HCA), administers a defined benefit other postemployment benefit (OPEB) plan that is not administered through a qualifying trust.
 The Public Employees Benefits Board (PEBB), created within the HCA, is authorized to design benefits and determine the terms and conditions of retired employee participation and coverage, including establishment of eligibility criteria.
-Benefits purchased by PEBB include medical, dental, life insurance and long-term disability insurance. ^{(5).}
+Benefits purchased by PEBB include medical, dental, life insurance and long-term disability insurance.^{(5).}

-Employers participating in the plan include the state of Washington (which includes general government agencies and higher education institutions), 74 of the state's K-12 school districts and educational service districts (ESDs), and 236 political subdivisions and tribal governments.
-Additionally, the PEBB plan is available to the retirees of the remaining 238 K-12 school districts and ESDs.
-The District's retirees (approximately 426) are eligible to participate in the PEBB plan under this arrangement.
+Employers participating in the PEBB plan include the state of Washington (which includes general government agencies and higher education institutions), political subdivisions and tribal governments.
+Additionally, the PEBB plan is available to the retirees of K-12 school districts and ESDs.
+The District's retirees are eligible to participate in the PEBB plan under this arrangement.